usermkwon12ucsd/cse15l-lab-reports/Lab_report1.md

 ## ls:

-1) One [user@sahara ~]$ ls
+1) [user@sahara ~]$ ls
 lecture1
-2) Two Working under directory: /home
+2) Working under directory: /home
-3) Three ls command list the files and directories directory under working directory which is just lecture directory in this case.
+3) ls command list the files and directories directory under working directory which is just lecture directory in this case.
-4) Four No output error
+4) No output error

 ## cd: